 Celsus’s arguments are a synthesis of the criticisms of Christianity by pagan culture and philosophy.
 His criticism reflects both the logical constructs of philosophy and the Jewish counter-arguments to the testimony of the Gospels.
 In addition, there is a great deal of irony, sarcasm and gossip that circulated at the expense of Christians.

 The prolific Christian theologian Origen responded to Celsus’ accusations in a treatise called Against Celsus (Contra Celsum).
 Both Celsus’s arguments and Origen’s responses have become the basis of Christian criticism and apologetics, perpetuated and elaborated by opponents and supporters to the present day.
-In the preface to his work, Origen remarked that “Jesus is always falsely accused, and there will never be a time when He will not be accused, as long as evil exists among people.”
+In the preface to his work, Origen remarked that “Jesus is always being falsely accused, and there is never a time when He is not being accused so long as there is evil among men.”[5]
 By the historical position He adopted, Jesus forever exposed Himself to criticism.

 Celsus’ contempt for Judaism and Christianity is not unique.
 The exponents of Greco-Roman culture had a superiority complex, believing that as a nation they had reached a higher level of civilisation.
 The linear logic of the philosophers, based on the thesis-antithesis-synthesis scheme, fizzled and raged against the paradoxical categories of Eastern thought.
 Greek thought had no place for antinomies.
 That is why it strove to put reality into clear and distinct categories.